PiyushSharma99/MiniGame/README.md

 # MiniGame

-Prerequiste system installations to run this project
+Following are the prerequiste system installations to run this project.

 1. Node
 2. Expo cli